 Navigating a contested divorce with children is almost never a good idea to handle without experienced and compassionate legal representation.
 Add to that the fact that your spouse may have an attorney representing them, and it becomes even more important to have someone by your side who understands these important issues and how to represent you and your children.

 As with the uncontested divorce with property, a contested divorce with property has issues regarding things like debt and asset allocation and equitable division of things such as 401k accounts and other retirement income.
 Unlike the uncontested divorce with property, the parties cannot agree on a division of these issues and need someone to help guide them through these potentially difficult concerns.

-At STONEY & LEVER, we are local attorneys who have many years of experience dealing with the challenges of divorce, custody and child support or alimony, and property division.
+At Augusta Lawyer, we are local attorneys who have many years of experience dealing with the challenges of divorce, custody and child support or alimony, and property division.
 We offer compassionate and knowledgeable representation for our clients and we are ready to start working on your case immediately.